mattpap/masters-thesis/sphinx/src/groebner.rst

 Originally orderings of monomials were implemented as comparison functions and passed to :func:`sorted` built--in function via ``cmp`` keyword argument.
-This approach was inefficient, because the nature of the sorting algorithm requires to compute ordering information (e.g. total degree) about a particular monomial multiple times in this scheme.
+This approach was inefficient, because the nature of the sorting algorithm required to compute ordering information (e.g. total degree) about a particular monomial multiple times in this scheme.
 Eventually, ``cmp``--style sorting was dropped in Python 3.0, in favour of ``key``--based sorting [PythonIssue1771]_.
-The new implementation of orderings of monomials is based on the concept of ``key`` functions.
+The new implementation of orderings of monomials is based on the concept of ``key``--functions.
 When implementing user defined orderings, one must conform to the new approach.

-In principle, in the ``key``--based approach, one has to return all required ordering information about a particular monomial in a form of tuple (with correct order of element).
+In principle, in the ``key``--based approach, one has to return all required ordering information about a particular monomial in a form of tuple (with correct order of elements).
 In the case of *lexicographic ordering* of monomials, this information simply consists of the input monomial itself::

     def monomial_lex_key(monom):